madskristensen/NodeExecutor/README.md

 This will run node.exe in a console window (cmd.exe).

+The same command is also available on the context-menu in Solution Explorer when envoked on a .js file.

 ## Contribute
 Check out the [contribution guidelines](.github/CONTRIBUTING.md) if you want to contribute to this project.